 ODP 868 Optical Dilatometry Platform

-AMIC equipment moving to IPB Fall 2017 - not pictured
+PW AMC equipment moving to IPB - not pictured

 - One wire electrical discharge machining (EDM) machine (Agie Charmilles), which is CNC controlled and can remove parts from the build plate and perform finish machining